siddharthborderwala/netflix-search-engine/README.md

 ## Usage

-First clone the repo and using `pip` install all the dependencies as mentioned in [requirements.txt](./requirements.txt)
+First clone the repo and using `pip` install all the dependencies as mentioned in [requirements.txt](./requirements.txt) in a virtual environment.

 For development mode, run